 Technically, someone may be able to find nearly everything I cover within free webinars and even paid training programs within these pages.
 But that content is everywhere, scattered about.

 A webinar or ebook brings it all together within one simplified, easy-to-follow guide.
 Particularly in the case of a single webinar, it may also be condensed and more top-level.

 A training program provides structure to solving a problem.
-I write about the Facebook pixel throughout these pages.
+I write about the The Facebook pixel helps advertisers track events that occur on their website and reach people who performed those events with ads. throughout these pages.
 But if you want to master it, you may struggle to find the answers you need.
 My 4-week training program on the Facebook pixel exhausts everything you need to know about that topic in four step-by-step lessons.